Skip to Content

 Adjust TV Reflectors

-A likely cause of white spots on your Samsung TV is that the reflectors have fallen and need adjusting.
-When reflectors are not placed correctly, the LED lights in the back of your TV will shine onto the back of the screen.
+A likely cause of these spots on your Samsung TV is that the reflectors have fallen and need adjusting.
+In this case, the LED lights in the back of your TV will shine onto the back of the screen.
 This is what creates the white spots you may be experiencing.

-Once your TV has been reassembled you should no longer see the white spots you saw previously on your Samsung TV.
+After reassembling the TV, you should no longer see the white spots you saw previously.

 Adjust Backlighting on TV

-Another fix to remove the white spots on your Samsung TV is to adjust the backlighting.
-Sometimes if your backlighting is uneven or set too high/low, this can cause white spots to appear on the screen.
+Sometimes, uneven or set too high/low backlighting can cause white spots to appear on the screen.

-Try adjusting the backlighting to see if this makes a difference to the white spots that have appeared.
+Try adjusting the TV’s backlighting to see if this affects the white sports or the screen dimming automatically.

 Pixels are Damaged – Arrange Screen Replacement

-It could be that the pixels in your TV are damaged/dead.
-When this happens the pixels will be stuck in a particular position which can cause them to show a white spot on your TV.
+It could be that the pixels in your TV are faulty or dead.
+When this happens, the pixels will be stuck in a particular position, which can cause them to show a white spot on your TV.

 TV Damaged in Transit

-If you’ve only purchased your Samsung TV, it could be that your TV has been damaged in transit and the screen is faulty.
+If you purchased your Samsung TV only recently, it could be that it was damaged in transit and the screen is faulty.

-If your TV has recently been delivered we recommend contacting Samsung and reporting any issues you’ve faced.
-It’s likely that your TV will be under warranty and you can arrange for a replacement to be delivered.
+If your TV was recently delivered, we recommend contacting Samsung and reporting any issues you’ve faced.
+Your TV is likely under warranty, and you can arrange for a replacement to be delivered.

 Try Different Inputs for HDMI Cable